Know Before You Go: Traveling the U.S. and Abroad

 Based on difficulties corporate travelers were encountering, Stephanie wrote A Travel Handbook: Traveling the U.S. and Overseas to help them avoid the many pitfalls they had been experiencing.

-When the organization built its new international headquarters, Stephanie was the designer and project manager.
+Stephanie served as both the designer and project manager when the organization built its new international headquarters.
 This experience became a valuable asset she could share with consumers and travelers as it involved problem-solving and conflict resolution.